Uniform models and short curves for random 3-manifolds: Long skinny cusp horosection

 Consider first the pared handlebody $(H_g,\gamma)$.
 The fundamental group of $H_g-\gamma\subset M_f-\gamma$ injects into $\pi_1(M_f-\gamma)$ (see Lemma~\ref{incompressible}) and determines a covering $N$ of $M_f-\gamma$ to which $H_g-\gamma$ lifts homeomorphically.
 By slight abuse of notation we will not distinguish between $H_g-\gamma$ and its homeomorphic lift to $N$.
 Recall from the outline, that we want to find a simple closed curve $\alpha\subset\Sigma-\gamma$ that has moderate length representative in $N$ and satisfies $d_W(\alpha,\mc{D})\le 2$.

 As both $H_g-\gamma$ and $N$ are aspherical, the inclusion $H_g-\gamma\subset N$ is a homotopy equivalence.
-Since the pair $(N,H_g-\gamma)$ has also the homotopy extension property (e.g. it can be give the structure of a CW-pair), it follows that the manifold $N$ deformation retracts to $H_g-\gamma$ (this is a general fact; see, for example, \cite[Corollary~0.20]{Hatcher_AT}).
+Since the pair $(N,H_g-\gamma)$ has also the homotopy extension property (e.g.~since it can be give the structure of a CW-pair), it follows that the manifold $N$ deformation retracts to $H_g-\gamma$ (this is a general fact; see, for example, \cite[Corollary~0.20]{Hatcher_AT}).
 Therefore, according to Proposition~\ref{doubleincomp}, the inclusion $W=\Sigma-\gamma\subset N$ is doubly incompressible.

-Incidentally, even though we will not need it, for the sake of clarity, we describe a more complete picture of the covering.
-The manifold $N$ is a geometrically finite structure on $H_g$ with a rank one cusp at $\gamma$ and the submanifold $H_g-\gamma$ is a {\em relative Scott core} for $N$~\cite{Sc73,McC86,KS89}.
+Even though we will not need it, for the sake of clarity, we provide a more complete description of the covering.
+The hyperbolic structure on $N$ is isometric to a geometrically finite structure on $\textrm{int}(H_g)$ with a rank one cusp at $\gamma$ and the submanifold $H_g-\gamma\subset N$ is a so-called relative Scott core for $N$~\cite{Sc73,McC86,KS89}.
 The fact that $N$ is homeomorphic to the interior of $H_g$ follows from Bonahon's Tameness Theorem~\cite{Bo86}.
 Geometric finiteness is, instead, a consequence of Canary and Thurston's Covering Theorem~\cite{C96}.

 We now come back to double incompressibility.
 Crucially, it allows to use Thurston's Uniform Injectivity for Pleated Surfaces~\cite{Thu86}.